 - In a large bowl combine chopped walnuts, sugar, lemon zest, and cinnamon.
 Set aside.

-- Bake for 55 minutes to 1 hour, or until top of Baklava is golden and crisp.
-Remove from oven and pour cooled syrup evenly over the entire Baklava.
-Let the Baklava cool completely in a dry and cool place.
-For best results, let Baklava sit overnight.
-Serve.
+- Bake for 55 minutes to 1 hour or until the top of the Baklava is golden and crisp.
+Remove from the oven and pour the cooled syrup evenly over the entire Baklava.

-I love baklava but I can’t have nuts!
+I love baklava but I canโt have nuts!
 I am allergic.

 Is there a no nuts version?